 Frequently asked questions

 - Will my broccoli turn out crispy?
 Using frozen broccoli will not turn out quite as crispy as fresh broccoli.
-However, with the included tips, your broccoli will turn out tender-crisp with crispy, lightly browned edges.
+However, with the included tips, your broccoli will turn out tender-crisp with lightly browned edges.

 - How to I prevent my broccoli from getting mushy?
 Roasted broccoli will turn out mushy for a few reasons: cooking for too long, overcrowding the pan, and not preheating your pan beforehand.